BMW TPM Malfunction TPMS Inactive

 How does BMW TPM work?

-The TPM has pressure sensors in each wheel, and a control unit ( also known as RDC, TPM, TPMS receiver) is installed in the vehicle.
-This system monitors tire pressure and warns the driver if the pressure is too low.
+The TMP has pressure sensors that are part of the tire valve on each wheel, and a control unit ( also known as RDC, TPM, or TPMS receiver) is installed in the vehicle.
+This system monitors each individual tire pressure and notifies the driver when it becomes much lower than the recommended specification.
 Proper tire pressure (typically 32-36 psi) will ensure the best performance, fuel economy, and extended tire life.

 Common Problems

-If the TPM, TPMS, or FTM light are flashing on a BMW, the tire monitoring system has been disabled due to one of the following problems:
+If the TPM, TPMS, or FTM light is flashing on a BMW, the tire monitoring system has been disabled due to one of the following problems:

 Defective RDC Transmitter